Kagyu: View

 Kagyu expositions of the 'right philosophical view' vary depending on the lineage.

 Some Kagyu lineages follow the Shentong ('empty of other') presentations, which were influenced by the work of Dolpopa Sherab Gyaltsen.
-This view was defended by the influential Rime philosopher Jamgön Kongtrül Lodrö Thayé (1813–1899).
+This view was defended by the influential Rime philosopher Jamgon Kongtrul (1813–1899).
 Shentong views the two truths doctrine as distinguishing between relative and absolute reality, agreeing that relative reality is empty of self-nature, but stating that absolute reality is "empty" only of "other" relative phenomena, but is itself not empty.
 In Shentong, this absolute reality (i.e., Buddha-nature) is the "ground or substratum" which is "uncreated and indestructible, noncomposite and beyond the chain of dependent origination."
 According to Jamgon Kontrul, this ultimate reality, which is "nondual, self-aware primordial wisdom," can be said to "always exists in its own nature and never changes, so it is never empty of its own nature and it is there all the time."
 However, this wisdom is also free of conceptual elaborations and also "free of the two extremes of nihilism and eternalism."
 This Shentong view has been upheld by various modern Kagyu masters such as Kalu Rinpoche and Khenpo Tsultrim Gyamtso Rinpoche.

-However, as noted by Karl Brunnhölzl, several important Kagyu figures have disagreed with the view of "Shentong Madhyamaka", such as Mikyö Dorje, 8th Karmapa Lamal (1507–1554) and Second Pawo Rinpoche Tsugla Trengwa, both of whom see "Shentong" as another name for Yogachara and as a separate system to Madhyamaka.
+However, as noted by Karl Brunnhölzl, several important Kagyu figures have disagreed with the view of "Shentong Madhyamaka", such as 8th Karmapa, Mikyö Dorje (1507–1554) and Second Pawo Rinpoche Tsugla Trengwa, both of whom see "Shentong" as another name for Yogachara and as a separate system to Madhyamaka.
 In his Chariot of the Takpo Kagyü Siddhas, Mikyö Dorje attacks the shentong view of Dolpopa as being against the sutras of ultimate meaning, which state that all phenomena are emptiness, as well as being against the treatises of the Indian masters.
 He argued that the Rangtong-Shentong distinction is inaccurate and not in line with the teachings of the Indian masters.
 As noted by Brunnhölzl, he also argues that "teachings on Buddha nature being a self, permanent, substantial, really existent, indestructible, and so on are of expedient meaning."
 The writings of the Ninth Karmapa, Wangchuk Dorje, 9th Karmapa Lama, particularly his Feast for the Fortunate, also follow this view in critiquing the Shentong Madhyamaka position and arguing that "the Buddha taught buddha nature as provisional meaning".